 (kevin.hobbie @ myexposome.com)

-Kevin is a co-founder of MyExposome, Inc. and supports company operations.
-He is currently the Assistant Director of the Food Safety & Environmental Stewardship Program at Oregon State University.
-Mr. Hobbie has over nine years of experience in analytical chemistry, passive sampling technology, and has managed operations in an analytical laboratory operation with over 20 staff and students.
+Kevin is a co-founder of MyExposome, Inc. and continues to provide technical, marketing, and strategic advice to the firm.
+Mr. Hobbie has over ten years of experience in analytical chemistry, passive sampling technology, and has managed operations in an analytical laboratory operation with over 20 staff and students.
 He obtained a Masters of Public Health in Epidemiology at Oregon State University in 2015 and has extensive training in conducting longitudinal human health studies and statistical methodology.
 Mr. Hobbie’s experience with implementing laboratory data systems, managing a laboratory quality assurance program plan, and maintaining IRB compliance with regards to data privacy for human subjects is a valuable asset to the company.
 Mr. Hobbie has authored and co-authored six peer reviewed publications.

 Steven G. O’Connell

 Steven is our Senior Scientist and one of the inventors of the core wristband/testing technology.
 While at MyExposome, Inc., Dr. O’Connell has aided in the early stages of the enterprise, including intellectual property procurement with provisional patent (14/597,817) filing in January, 2015.
 Steven was Principal Investigator on a successful SBIR Phase 1 and is currently PI on the follow-on SBIR Phase 2.
 He obtained his Ph.D. in 2014, after completing multiple investigations with passive sampling technologies including silicone strips in aqueous deployments, polyethylene samplers, and silicone wristbands.
 Dr. O'Connell has authored and co-authored 11 peer reviewed publications.